-(d) Use of estimates and judgement
+(c) Use of estimates and judgement

 The preparation of financial statements in conformity with Ind AS requires management to make judgments, estimates and assumptions that affect the application of accounting policies and the reported amounts of assets, liabilities, income and expenses.
 Actual results may differ from these estimates.
 Estimates and underlying assumptions are reviewed on a periodic basis.
 Revisions to accounting estimates are recognized in the period in which the estimates are revised and in any future periods affected.
-Refer note 25 for details of significant accounting judgements and assumptions.

-(e) Estimation of uncertainties relating to the global health pandemic from COVID-19 (COVID-19):
+(d) Estimation of uncertainties relating to the global health pandemic from COVID-19:

-The Company has considered the possible effects that may result from the pandemic relating to COVID - 19 on the carrying amounts of receivables and payables.
+The Company has considered the possible effects that may result from the pandemic relating to COVID - 19 on the carrying amounts of assets.
 In developing the assumptions relating to the possible future uncertainties in the global economic conditions because of this pandemic, the Company, as at the date of approval of these financial statements has used internal and external sources of information.
+The Company has performed sensitivity analysis on the assumptions used and based on current estimates expects the carrying amount of these assets will be recovered.
+The impact of COVID - 19 on the Company's financial statements may differ from that estimated as at the date of approval of these financial statements.

-(f) Current versus non-current classification
+(e) Current versus non-current classification